 Managing Customers….Does your Heart Sink OR Soar?
-As part of your bank’s strategy, how well does your organization manage your customers?
-Whether your Customer Management System (CRM) is formal and expensive or more informal and less expensive, how effectively you manage your customers is critical to the strength of your relationship with them.
-When I
+Published in the February-March 2019 Newsletter of the Community Banks of Iowa As part of your bank’s strategy, how well does your organization manage your customers?
+Whether your Customer Management System (CRM) is formal and expensive or more informal and less expensive, how effectively you manage your customers

 Managing Change 2.0 “The rest of the story…” By Dr. Deb Oliver, Executive Director, Iowa Quality Center Although I have studied how to successfully manage Change for the last 2 decades, I am happy to share that I am still learning.
 Last Fall I was fortunate enough to attend a training sponsored by CIRAS –

 This article will focus and build on the concept Jim Collins, author of Good to Great, termed the hiring process as getting the right people on the bus.
 Although this book was written over a decade ago, the war to find the talent needed for your organization has become even more of an elusive task